CALCampus - Science Courses Online. High School and College.

 1 semester credit

 This is a one-credit lab course designed to introduce health career students to the fundamental practical concepts of Biochemistry.
 Course activities consist of virtual lab exercises, videos, and power point presentations which all demonstrate techniques used daily in Biochemistry labs.
 SH329 is a challenging and exciting course designed to encourage understanding of the scientific process such as experimental design and hypothesis testing, and to develop higher order critical thinking skills.
 Participants are expected not only to acquire and comprehend knowledge, but also to apply, analyze, evaluate and engage in synthesis.
 Written assignments are designed to integrate what is learned in lab.
 Instructional materials provided online.
 Prerequisite: College Chemistry or SH305 or SH328.
+May be taken concurrently with SH328.

 Science Course Price List Course Registration Form